Cité de l'Automobile: Building the collection

-While an enormous variety of marques is represented in the collection, it is now clear that the primary focus of the Schlumpf brothers was Bugatti.
-Fritz sent a form letter to all Bugatti owners on the club register, offering to buy all of their cars.
+Bugatti remained the brothers' focus.
+Fritz sent a form letter to all owners on the Bugatti club register, offering to buy all of their cars.
 In 1962 he bought nearly 50 Bugattis.
 In the spring of 1963, he acquired 18 of Ettore Bugatti's personal cars, including the Bugatti Royale Coupé Napoléon.
-In 1963 collector John Shakespeare of Centralia, Illinois, (oil developer, and heir to the Shakespeare fishing reel fortune), offered his collection of 30 Bugattis (then the largest collection in the US), and Fritz bought all of them.
-They were shipped from Hoffman, Illinois by the Southern Railroad to New Orleans, then by freighter to Le Havre, making headlines in the US.
-By 1967 an inventory showed 105 Bugattis in the brothers' Schlumpf collection.
+In 1963 automobile collector John Shakespeare of Centralia, Illinois, an oil developer and heir to the Shakespeare fishing reel fortune, offered his 30 Bugattis, the largest collection in the United States.
+Fritz bought all of them, making headlines in the United States.
+By 1967 the brothers owned 105 examples of the marque.

 Mulhouse

 Over the years nearly 400 items (vehicles, chassis and engines) were acquired, and from 1964 as the woollen industry started to downturn, a wing of the former 200000 sqft Mulhouse spinning mill was chosen to quietly restore and house the collection.

-A team of up to 40 carpenters, saddlers, and master mechanics was assembled to carry out the restoration work, who under a confidentiality agreement kept their work and the scale of the collection a secret - a singlemindedness often referred to as "The Schlumpf Obsession."
-Many, including members of Bugatti clubs around the world, knew of the collection.
-The scale of the enterprise surprised almost everybody.
+A team of up to 40 carpenters, saddlers, and master mechanics was assembled under a confidentiality agreement to carry out the restoration work.
+While many around the world, including members of Bugatti clubs the globe over, knew of the collection, its scale still surprised the unfamiliar.

 Fritz visited Mulhouse daily, choosing the colors and type of restoration each car would receive.
 The workers removed the mill's interior walls and laid a red tile walkway with gravel floors for the cars to rest upon.
-The brothers Schlumpf remained very secretive about their car collection, only rarely showing it to a favored few.
+Seeking to avoid competing against themselves, the brothers remained very secretive about their collection, only rarely showing it to a favored few.